Whistle (2003 film): Plot

 During Anjali's school days, all of them in their group, except for Maya and Jeeva, went to the same school.
 During the school carnival on their final year, Whistle Day, all of them ragged a junior student named Saravathy.
 Anjali's friends pretended like they took a nude picture of Saravathy.
 Embarrassed, Saravathy hangs herself in the classroom, much to the others' shock.
 Due to their age, the six of them get six months.
 When Anjali finishes, she tells Maya that three of them are dead, and she is scared.
 Jeeva listens to them and leaves.
 He has Saravathy's picture in his book, which raises the suspicion.

 Barath is locked in the men's toilet during the college annual day function and killed shortly afterward.
 His disappearance starts bothering the group.
 Soon Professor Panner is also murdered.
 Maya and Anjali go to Jeeva's home, discovering Panner's dead body.
 When Jeeva finds them, Anjali escapes and informs Inspector Syed.
 They flee the place.
 When Syed comes there, Jeeva and Panner are not at the site.

 Maya and Anjali are confident that Jeeva is the killer.
 They wait for Sharmi that night, and Sharmi says she sees Jeeva at the Radio Station.
 But before Anjali and Maya can warn her that Jeeva is the killer, Naga kills Sharmi.
 They flee the place but get separated.
 Anjali goes to the burnt laboratory, and there, she discovers Vinod, Panner, and Barath's dead bodies.
 She later sees Maya tied to a bed, but Maya wakes up and ties Anjali to the bed.

 At the same time, Jeeva and Syed fight, and Jeeva reveals that there are two Nagas, Maya and Baji, who have been committing the murders.
-Maya tells Anjali that Saravathy is her younger sister, and her parents passed away after hearing the news that Sara had died.
+Maya tells Anjali that Saravathy is her younger sister, and her parents died after hearing the news that Sara had died.
 Baji was their house servant and raised and supported Sara from when she was young.
 They both joined the college to take revenge, and they had to kill Panner as he found out the truth.

 Baji and Maya then plan to bury Anjali alive just like Nagamma.
 But Jeeva comes and rescues her.
 Baji is killed, and Syed shoots Maya.

 Years later, a new group of college students is studying once again about Naga.
 Some of the students do not believe in Naga's story.
 When asked who still believes in the myth, Maya, who comes to the site, says that she generally believes in the legend of Naga.
 She also states that all Naga stories begin like this, indicating she will kill the group of students who do not believe in the story.